 The main tenant for the newly revitalized building is Central Ohio Urology Group (COUG), which is one of the largest urology practices in Central Ohio.
 In order to provide advanced urological care, the practice consolidated several offices and clinical space in this facility.
 The Worthington location includes a lab, CT imaging suite, and clinical spaces.
 These services streamline patient services, allowing one to get a full blood work up, a CT diagnosis, and see their physician, all in a single visit.

-In addition to COUG, Andrews Architects also designed tenant spaces for Wheels Up and Dr. McClatchie in the 350 West Wilson Bridge Road facility.
+In addition to COUG, Andrews Architects also designed tenant spaces for Wheels Up, Orthopedic Foot & Ankle Center, and Dr. McClatchie in the 350 West Wilson Bridge Road facility.